frankier/vim-eve/README.md

-# Vim syntax highlighting and more for use [with Eve](http://witheve.com/).
+This (Neo)Vim plugin provides syntax highlighting and more for use [with Eve](http://witheve.com/).
+It's hosted [on Github](https://github.com/frankier/vim-eve).
+Currently it has the following

-This is a plugin to try and make writing programs [with Eve](http://witheve.com/) more comfortable in (neo)vim.
-It's currently hosted [on Github](https://github.com/frankier/vim-eve).
-Currently it has the following features:
+features:

  * Syntax hightlighting;
  * Indentation;